chkworks/VL.TheBigBang/README.md

 nuget install VL.BeginnerTutorials
 ```

-Afterwards hit F1 to open the Help Browser, scroll to the section called "BeginnerTutorials" and start patching.
+When the package is successfully installed, hit F1 to open the Help Browser and scroll to the section called "BeginnerTutorials".
+Have fun and let me know if there are questions or problems by opening an issue on GitHub!

 ## Content